Intro:

 KBC UCD Students Motion adopted November 09, 1994).

-4: How did you
+How did you participate?

-ANS: Made the submission, funded the project
+ANS: Made the

-throughout, designed the website, the leaflets, constructed the legal
+submission, funded the project throughout, designed the website, the

-arguments and organised the petition online and on the streets outside the
+leaflets, constructed the legal arguments and organised the petition online

-general post office in Dublin etc. Managing the campaign from the outset in
+and on the streets outside the general post office in Dublin etc. Managing

-May 2011, until its successful conclusion in June 2013.
+the campaign from the outset in May 2011, until its successful conclusion in

-resistance in the campaign?
+Did you meet any resistance in the campaign?

 ANS: Yes.